decentraland/old-documentation/_posts/development-guide/2018-02-15-onscreen-ui.md

 There are several special component types that are meant for using in a 2D screen space as part of the UI, instead of in the 3D world space.
 These components are displayed fixed on the player's screen.

 UI elements are only visible when the player is standing inside the scene's LAND parcels, as neighboring scenes might have their own UI to display.
-When the player clicks the _close UI_ button, on the top-right corner of the screen, all UI elements go away.
+When the player clicks the _close UI_ button, on the bottom-right corner of the screen, all UI elements go away.

 The UI can also be triggered to open when certain events occur in the world-space, for example if the player clicks on a specific place.